sachinb4u/git-development-tutorial/GitHub-Guidelines.md

 ## GitHub Guidelines

 There are a set of rules to keep in mind:
 * Perform work in a feature branch.
+Do not make any changes on `master` branch

     _Why:_
     >Because this way all work is done in isolation on a dedicated branch rather than the main branch.
 It allows you to submit multiple pull requests without confusion.
-You can iterate without polluting the master branch with potentially unstable, unfinished code. [read more...](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow)
+You can iterate without polluting the master branch with potentially unstable, unfinished code.
-* Branch out from `master` or release branch (on which issue to be fixed)
+* Branch out from `master` or release (e.g. `OCB83SP04`) branch on which work to be done

     _Why:_
     >This way, you can make sure that code in master will almost always build without problems, and can be mostly used directly for releases (this might be overkill for some projects).

 * Never push into `master` branch.
-Make a Pull Request. (_Push rights are removed for all developers, only pull requests allowed_)
+Make a Pull Request.

     _Why:_
     > It notifies team members that they have completed a feature.
 It also enables easy peer-review of the code and dedicates forum for discussing the proposed feature.